Coevolution of Intracluster Light and Brightest Cluster Galaxies: Correlation between ICL components and cluster properties

 \section{Correlation between ICL components and cluster properties}

-In this section, we explore the three different components that make up the ICL: material accreted from surviving galaxies, material accreted from completed mergers, and in-situ star formation, and their correlations with cluster state, concentration and time of last major merger.
+In this section, we explore the three different components that make up the ICL: material accreted from surviving galaxies, material accreted from completed mergers, and in situ star formation, along with their correlations with cluster state, concentration, and time of last major merger.
+We note that we did not factor in cluster mass, which may have an impact as the mass fraction these components make up of the ICL is dependent on mass.